rern/RuneUI_enhancement/README.md

 - Show file format
 - Scroll long text on overflow
 - Hide artist and album text on width < 500px
-- Enlarge icons
+- All new icons
 - Move `play source` inside `time`
 - Improved artist bio

 **Bottom Bar:**
 - Auto hide on height < 500px
 - Change icons and remove text labels
-- Enlarge icons
+- All new icons
 - Add box shadow for layer depth
 - No more tooltips

 ### Library
 - Add index bar
+- All new icons
 - Add Home folder button for Library home page
 - Move `add webradio` list to top bar button
 - Move path from bottom bar to top bar